lperry25/fathers-day-puzzle/README.md

 ## Features

-- Interactive crossword puzzle with clues about Dad
+- Interactive crossword puzzle with challenging clues
 - Real-time feedback on correct/incorrect answers
 - Progress tracking for the secret message
 - Celebration animation when the message is revealed